CarlosMoises20/IDS-software/README.md

 This implementation was mainly tested on a Ubuntu virtual machine with 64 GB of RAM and 8 CPUs.

-However, if you want to use Windows, it's recommended (but not mandatory) to use WSL, executing the following command:
+However, if you want to use Windows, you can optionally use WSL.
+You can install it executing the following command:

 ```
 wsl --install
 ```

-After WSL being installed, you will define your username and password.
-This allows you to have an isolated environment where you can install all necessary packages described below to run this solution, avoiding possible conflicts with packages previously installed your local machine.
+After installing WSL, you will define your username and password.
+This allows you to get an isolated environment where you can install all necessary packages described below, avoiding possible conflicts with packages previously installed on your local machine.

 ### To install Apache Hadoop (version 3 recommended, for example 3.4.0)